 The month and year of the release play a vital role in the version number of an Ubuntu release.
 An Ubuntu release has version number of the format XX.YY.
 The XX is the year of the release and YY is the month of the release.
 So, we get Ubuntu 16.04 in the 4th month (April) of the year 2016.
 Ubuntu 15.10 was released in the 10th month (October) of the year 2015.

 So far, there has only been one exception to the Ubuntu releases in either April or October in the past 11 years.
-Release of Ubuntu 6.04 was delayed for two months and this is the reason why it was named Ubuntu 6.06, instead of the usual XX.04 or XX.10.
+The release of Ubuntu 6.04 was delayed for two months and this is the reason why it was named Ubuntu 6.06, instead of the usual XX.04 or XX.10.

 Now coming to the code naming of Ubuntu.
 You may have noticed that any Ubuntu release has a two worded code name that starts with the same letter.
 For example, Ubuntu 14.04 is called Trusty Tahr (starting with a T).

 Ubuntu code names are indeed made of two words, first being an adjective and the second being an endangered species (lately it also contains mythological creatures such as Unicorn or Werewolf).
 In the previous example, Trusty is an adjective meaning some who could be trusted while Tahr is an animal with some of their sub-species considered to be endangered.

 Another interesting fact is that these code names are incremented alphabetically in each release (except the few in the beginning).
 So, we have Ubuntu 14.04 as Trusty Tahr, Ubuntu 14.10 as Utopic Unicorn, Ubuntu 15.04 as Vivid Vervet and so on.

 I presume that now you have a pretty good understanding of Ubuntu version numbering and codenames.
 If I have to summarize all of the releases, they go like:

-So, as you can see, following Ubuntu releases improves your English vocabulary and introduces you to species you might not have heard of :) If you prefer videos, here is a video explaining Ubuntu naming convention:
+So, as you can see, following Ubuntu releases improve your English vocabulary and introduce you to species you might not have heard of :) If you prefer videos, here is a video explaining Ubuntu naming convention:

 Linux Mint version numbering and codenaming